PRTG Manual: Monitoring via HTTP

 The REST Custom sensor queries a Representational State Transfer (REST) application programming interface (API) endpoint and maps the JSON or XML result to sensor values.
 The mapping rule has to be available as a REST configuration file in JSON template (*.template) format according to the PRTG API definition.

-For details about the return value format, see section Custom Sensors.
+For more information about the return value format, see section Custom Sensors.

 The HTTP sensors show their status depending on the HTTP status codes that they receive.
 By default, the sensor states are the following: